Bitcoin Leverage Trading: Risks and Rewards

 Risk of Liquidation

 Take a 10x leveraged transaction as an example.
 If the price were to move 10% in the opposite direction, the trader would be forced to liquidate their whole position.
 When a trader liquidates a position, they lose their initial capital.
-If the price changes rapidly, the trader can owe the exchange more money than they originally anticipated.
+If the price changes rapidly, the trader can owe the exchange more money than they initially anticipated.

 Emotional and Psychological Stress

-Risk Management Strategies for Leverage Trading
+Risk Management Strategies for Leveraged Trading

 • Limit Leverage: Liquidation becomes more likely when leverage is high.
 Traders should enter the market with lower leverage ratios (2x or 3x) and build their confidence and experience by analyzing increasingly complex markets.